wwoods1016/visual-basic/README.md

 Author
 ------

-This code was written by Will Woods in 2023.
+This code was written by Will Woods in an effort to further familiarize himself with the basic (no pun intended) of Visual Basic.

 Instructions
 ------------